Real Estate and Property Law

 We work with businesses, homeowners and developers to start their projects off in the right direction with detailed contracts, covenants, title searches and other due diligence.
 We help negotiate financing arrangements and guarantees.
 We conduct or monitor the entire closing process to make sure all parties receive what they bargained for.
-We examine numerous title insurance commitments every year for local lenders.

 Local zoning and land use issues require a thorough knowledge of city codes and internal procedures.
 Environmental liability is a risk that can be mitigated significantly with proper investigation and documentation.